[DISCLOSURE: Cards from our partners are mentioned below.]

-At publishing time, Discover it (0% intro APR for six months on purchases), Discover it (0% intro APR for 12 months on purchases) and Capital One Quicksilver Rewards cards are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, Discover it and Capital One Quicksilver Cash Rewards cards are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 More on Credit Cards:

 - Credit.com’s Expert Credit Card Shopping Tips